crate/crate-tutorials/docs/install.rst

 manually using the :ref:`install-adhoc` method.

 When the installation is finished, the CrateDB service should be up and running.
-Then, you can access the :ref:`Admin UI <admin-ui:index>` from your local machine by navigating to::
+Then, you can access the :ref:`Admin UI <crate-admin-ui:index>` from your local machine by navigating to::

     http://localhost:4200/